Slab-grave culture

-The Slab-Grave culture is an archaeological culture of the Late Bronze Age and Early Iron Age Mongols.
-The ethnogenesis of modern Mongolian people is linked to the Slab-Grave culture by historical and archaeological evidence, and genetic research also links modern Mongolians to the Slab Grave culture.
+The Slab Grave culture is an archaeological culture of Late Bronze Age (LBA) and Early Iron Age Mongolia.
+The Slab Grave culture formed one of the primary ancestral components of the succeeding Xiongnu, as revealed by genetic evidence.
+The ethnogenesis of Turkic peoples and the modern Mongolian people is, at least partially, linked to the Slab Grave culture by historical and archaeological evidence and further corroborated by genetic research on Slab Grave remains.

-According to various sources, it is dated from 1,300 to 300 BC.
-The Slab-Grave culture became an eastern wing of a huge nomadic Eurasian world, which saw the emergence and hybridization of various cultures, such as Scythians and the Xiongnu.
-The anthropological type of the population is predominantly Mongoloid, while the western newcomers from the area of Tuva and north-western Mongolia were Caucasoids.

-The origin of this Slab-Grave culture is not definitively known.
-The ornamentation and shape of various bronze objects and especially the technology and stylistic methods used in the making of artistic bronzes found in the slab graves have led scholars to attribute at least some of them to the Karasuk period.
-At the same time it appears that the slab-grave culture shares some features with the Karasuk culture of southern Siberia (link: 1).
+The Slab Grave culture is dated from 1300 to 300 BC.
+The origin of the Slab Grave culture is not definitively known, however, genetic evidence is consistent with multiple hypotheses of a local origin dating back to at least the Bronze Age.
+In particular, the people of the Ulaanzuukh culture and the Slab Grave culture are closely linked to the westward expansion of Neolithic Amur ancestry associated with Ancient Northeast Asians.
+The genetic profiles of individuals from the Ulaanzuukh LBA and the Slab Grave culture are identical, which is in agreement with the archaeological hypothesis that the Slab Grave culture emerged from the Ulaanzuukh.

+To the west and northwest, the Slab Grave culture was adjacent to, and essentially contemporaneous with, the Deer stones culture of primarily Khövsgöl LBA ancestry, and various Saka cultures such as the Tagar culture, the Pazyryk culture and the Aldy-Bel culture for a period of several centuries.
+The Slab Grave culture was superseded by the Xiongnu culture, which formed a vast empire stretching across much of the Eurasian world, and saw the hybridization of Scytho-Siberian and Eastern Steppe populations and cultures.

+Nomenclature

+The term Slab Grave culture describes the specific monumental burial architecture that is encountered in an area from Transbaikalia to Mongolia, and is characterized by rectangular box-like burials composed of large slabs placed on edge around the burial pit.
+The word slab burial (Russian: плиточная могила, German: Plattengrab) was first coined in this context by the Russian archaeologist Gregorii Borovka.

 Area

-Slab-grave cultural monuments are found in northern, central and eastern Mongolia, Inner Mongolia, Northwest China (Xinjiang region, Qilian Mountains etc.), Manchuria, Lesser Khingan, Buryatia, southern Irkutsk Oblast and southern and central Zabaykalsky Krai.
-The name of the culture is derived from the main typology of the graves, its graves have rectangular fences (chereksurs) of vertically set slabs of gneiss or granite, with stone kurgans inside the fence.
-Were found settlements, burial and ritual structures, rock paintings, deer stones, and other remains of that culture.
+Slab Grave cultural monuments are found in northern, central and eastern Mongolia, Inner Mongolia, Northwest China (Xinjiang region, Qilian Mountains etc.), Manchuria, Lesser Khingan, Buryatia, southern Irkutsk Oblast and southern and central Zabaykalsky Krai.

 The most recent graves date from the 6th century BC, and the earliest monuments of the next in time Xiongnu culture belong to the 2nd century BC.
-The gap is not less than three centuries, and the monuments that would fill this chronological gap are almost unknown.

 Burials

 The slab graves are both individual and collective in groups of 5–8 to large burials with up to 350 fences.
 Large cemeteries have a clear plan.
-In Aga Buryat District were found more than three thousand fences.
+More than three thousand fences were found in Aga Buryat District.
 Most of the graves are burials, some are ritual fences – cenotaphs.
 Graves are oriented along west-east axis.
 Deceased are laid on the back, with the head to the east.